 The first column containing the filename may seem redundant.
-However, it turns very useful when hundreds of .res files are catenated into large data files.
+However, it turns very useful when hundreds of .res files are catenated into large data files (For example, cat *.res > final_results_table.txt).
 The output filename can be changed.
-For example, the results will be written to EDI_output.res file, if the following parameters are used:./network -r -res EDI_output.res EDI.cssr
+For example, the results will be written to EDI_output.res file, if the following parameters are used:./network -ha -res EDI_output.res EDI.cssr

 Channel identification and dimensionality

 For a given spherical probe of a radius probe_radius, Zeo++ can analyze the void space accessible to this probe.
-Each identified channel system is characterized by dimensionality.
-Syntax:./network -r -chan probe_radius input_structure.cssr
+Each identified channel system is characterized by dimensionality as well as Di, Df and Dif.
+Syntax:./network -chan probe_radius input_structure.cssr

-An example analysis for a probe of radius of 1.5A roughly corresponding to CO2:./network -r -chan 1.5 EDI.cssr
+An example analysis for a probe of radius of 1.5A roughly corresponding to CO2:./network -ha -chan 1.5 EDI.cssr

 gives the following results saved in the EDI.chan file:

-The default output filename (here EDI.res) can be changed to another filename, EDI_channewname, by using:./network -r -chan 1.5 EDI_channewname EDI.cssr
+The default output filename (here EDI.chan) can be changed to another filename, EDI_output.chan, by using:./network -ha -chan 1.5 EDI_output.chan EDI.cssr

 Zeo++ can calculate surface area accessible to a spherical probe of a radius probe_radius.
 The calculation is performed in two steps.
 First, the accessibility of pores in determined.
 Then, a Monte Carlo sampling procedure is employed to integrate surface area.
-The radii used in both steps do not have to be the same number.
-Syntax:./network -r -sa chan_radius probe_radius num_samples outputfile.sa input_structure.cssr
+The radii used in both steps do not have to be the same number though there are certain limitations discussed below.
+Syntax:./network -sa chan_radius probe_radius num_samples outputfile.sa input_structure.cssr

-chan_radius is the radius of a probe used to determine accessibility of the void space. probe_radius is the radius of a probe used in Monte Carlo sampling of surface.
+chan_radius is the radius of a probe used to determine accessibility of the void space. probe_radius is the radius of a probe used in Monte Carlo sampling of surface (probe_radious has to be equal or smaller than chan_radius, equal is advised unless you are a "pro" user).
 Variable num_samples sets number of MC samples per atom.
 The outputfile.sa, which is the name of a file to which results are to be written is optional.
 If not provided, by default, the output will be written to input_structure.sa.

 gives the EDI.sa file containing:

-The syntax of a command to calculate accessible volume is similar syntax of surface area calculation:./network -r -vol chan_radius probe_radius num_samples outputfile.vol input_structure.cssr
+The syntax of a command to calculate accessible volume is similar syntax of surface area calculation (with the same recommendation to keep chan_radius and probe_radius equal):./network -vol chan_radius probe_radius num_samples outputfile.vol input_structure.cssr

 However, in this case the num_samples variable sets a number of Monte Carlo samples per unit cell.
 The outfile.vol parameter, which is the name of a file to which results are to be written, is optional.